andrewt3000/web_development/README.md

 In the past, I have hosted node using [pm2](https://pm2.keymetrics.io/) and used [nginx](https://www.nginx.com/) for web server on linux amazon aws ec2 instances.

-### Under Consideration
+### Serverless
-#### Proprietary serverless architectures
-The upside to serverless is scalability and paying based on what you use.
+The upside to serverless is scalability and paying only for what you use.
 The downside is propreitary apis and lack of control of the environment.
-For instance, an issue I had with serverless was aws lambda was on an older version of node than what I was using.
+For instance, I had an issue with aws lambda because it only supporting an older version of node.

 ##### Azure
 [Azure functions](azure_functions.md) - serverless functions use http triggers and binding to do routing.